This is for the Lesson 5, GET 2, aka 'who' and 'which' sentences.

 ALT: “It is made of plastic, it looks like a hamburger, it is made in japan, it tastes like plastic” (OTErepeats after me to confirm each sentence).

 Students are placed in groups with even numbers if possible.
 The students make a line.
 The student at the beginning of each line is given a card with a sentence on it.
 The first student tries to memorize the sentence for approximately one minute.
 The card is then taken away from the student.
 When the teacher says start, the student must pass the message to his/her classmate by whispering.
 The message is passed along the line until it reaches the last person at the back.
+The last student writes the message and then carries it to the teacher.

 Make a handout with 20 sentences on it.
 13 sentences should be correct.
 7 sentences should be incorrect in some way.